ianfhunter/GNOLL/README.md

 ## Current Status
 ### 🧑‍💻 Language Support

-We wrote DiceTower to be the definitive solution to dice notation.
+We wrote GNOLL to be the definitive solution to dice notation.
 We've written all the code in C, but fear not!
-We will be adding more wrappers for you to access DiceTower's functionality through different languages in the near future.
+We will be adding more wrappers for you to access GNOLL's functionality through different languages in the near future.

 - C
 - Python